psr-ai/lunar-lander/README.md

 Please follow the following guidelines to contribute.

-1. Do not commit on `master` directly, although everyone has permission.
-2. Create a new branch from `master`, make changes and open a PR.
+1. Create a new branch from `master`, make changes and open a PR.
-3. Get it reviewed by contributers and we merge it in collaboration.
+2. Get it reviewed by contributers and we merge it in collaboration.

 ### Contributors: